ntkog/koop-provider-csv/README.md

     "sources": {
       // a unique ID for each source, which is used in the query route "my-data": {
-        // [required] a file path or a URL for the source CSV "url": "path_to_csv",
+        // [required] a file path or a URL for the source CSV.
+        // Path is relative to process.cwd() .
+        "url": "path_to_csv",
         // [required] point coordinate columns
         "geometryColumns": {